uniment/MethodChains.jl/README.md

 }
 ```

-Here, the input was \*not\* splatted across the top row.
-When the next row has more elements than the last, and the last did not splat, then the last element of the row above is copied across.
-Notice that after the chains, the two chains came together and interacted.
+Here, the input argument was \*not\* splatted across the top row.
+When the next row has more columns than the last, and the last did not splat, then the last element of the row above is copied across.
+At the bottom, the two chains came together and interacted by first being collected into `them`, which was then splatted into the `Complex` constructor.

 > Question for the reader: Is copying the *last* value across the preferred behavior?
 Or perhaps, would copying the sequence, e.g.:
 >